Using Periodization To Maximize Your Results In The Gym

 At this point, you’re probably wondering what exactly periodization is…

-However, I’ll be focusing specifically on periodization as it relates to alternating rep ranges, since in my experience that is the most effective.
+However, we’ll be focusing specifically on periodization as it relates to alternating rep ranges, since in our experience that is the most effective.

-In this article, I’m going to go through why periodization can be beneficial, the 2 main different types of periodization, and how to put it into practice if/when you’re ready.
+In this article, we’re going to go through why periodization can be beneficial, the 2 main different types of periodization, and how to put it into practice if/when you’re ready.

 The Advantages Of Training Periodization